 Hopefully, this guide will inspire you to check out the Museum of Art and enjoy a day in City Park.
-If you’re looking for more New Orleans itineraries, visit this link about the French Quarter & Marigny areas.
+If you’re looking for more New Orleans itineraries with things to do with kids, visit this link about the French Quarter & Marigny areas.

 We started our journey over to the museum with a stop first at Louis Armstrong Park.
 It doesn’t have a playground but it is a National Historic Landmark and quite peaceful to stroll through, even in the rain.
 We were even lucky enough to see a Jazz Funeral (second line) while we were there.

-It’s about a 15 minute drive to the New Orleans Museum of Art.
+It’s about a 15 minute drive to the New Orleans Museum of Art (NOMA).

 The museum has decorative arts and antiquities on display as well as African, Native-American, Asian, and Pre-Columbian art.
 Admission is $15 adults, $10 seniors, $8 university students, and FREE for those under 19 through the end of 2019.

 Don’t forget about reciprocal membership benefits if you are a member of one of these groups: Western Reciprocal, Museum Alliance, and Art Museum Reciprocal Membership Network, North American Reciprocal Museum Association (NARM) and Reciprocal Organization of Associated Museums (ROAM).
 Always take your membership cards with you when traveling and check to see where you can get in for free.

 Louisiana residents get in free sometimes on Art & AC days, always check the social media pages to see if there are any specials as well.

 Projects to help you prep for your visit and introduce little ones to African Art:

 Read Interesting Facts About The Ancient African Art – Art History for Kids for FREE with Kindle Unlimited.